trpc/zart/README.md

 A monorepo with a Next.js example + Expo app that are using the same [tRPC](https://trpc.io)-API.

-Update your the [API](/packages/api) and see the types inferred straight into your React Native App.
+In tRPC you simply write API-functions that are automatically inferred straight into your frontend, whether it's React, React Native, or something else [JS-based].

 ## Getting started